 COMMUNITY DEVELOPMENT - In March 2020, we immediately put into place a Covid-19 action plan to prevent transmission to communities inside and outside the park.
-A total of 230 awareness-raising meetings were organised in villages around the park (both about the park and about Covid-19), with donations of hundreds of litres of sanitiser, bleach, soap, hand-washing stations and masks being delivered to community leaders, villages and local hospitals.
+A total of 230 awarenessraising meetings were organised in villages around the park (both about the park and about Covid-19), with donations of hundreds of litres of sanitiser, bleach, soap, hand-washing stations and masks being delivered to community leaders, villages and local hospitals.
 Twenty wildlife environment programmes were held; 12 radio programmes about conservation and the park, among other topics, were recorded; 224 cases of human-wildlife conflict were validated and compensated; 1,754 children visited the park free; 63 beekeepers were trained and equipped with beekeeping equipment and 252 beehives were installed.
 Ninety-nine permits were provided for 1,179 local people to enter the park to harvest non-timber forest products at specific water points.
-Pendjari also reopened community-based fishing on rivers bordering the park, where 317 people sustainably harvested 2,523kg of fish.
+Pendiari also reopened community-based fishing on rivers bordering the park, where 317 people sustainably harvested 2,523kg of fish.

-PARK MANAGEMENT AND INFRASTRUCTURE of the park in 2017, little to no infrastructure existed.
-Use Today, the park boasts a strong foundation, with construction of the key operational bases finalised in 2020.
+PARK MANAGEMENT AND INFRASTRUCTURE DEVELOPMENT - Before assuming management of the park in 2017, little to no infrastructure existed.
+Today, the park boasts a strong foundation, with construction of the key operational bases finalised in 2020.
 All the strategic points of the park are accessible all year round by vehicle and now boat, and the park had continuous aerial surveillance all year long via the three aircraft that make up the park's fleet.
-The communication system via VHF now covers 90% of the park and LoRa tracking was successfully installed and is operational.
-In 2020, 64.5km of the 96km fence line was completed, reducing human-wildlife conflict from to issues occurring in unfenced portions of the park, which will be completed in 2021.
+The communication system via VHF now covers 90% of the + park and LoRa tracking was successfully installed and is operational.
+In 2020, 64.5km of the 96km fence line was completed, reducing human-wildlife conflict from 157 incidents in 2019 to 123 in 2020, with the majority of issues occurring in unfenced portions of the park, which will be completed in 2021.
 Lastly, 136km of roads were maintained and 16.3km of new road upgrades were made.
 With 285 full-time employees, Pendjari remains one of the largest employers in the region.